keymetrics/on-premise/docs/BAREMETAL.md

 `KM_SMTP_*` with the SMTP informations (for receiving email notification/alerts)<br/>
 `KM_SITE_URL` with the url that will be bound to the backend (or the ip address directly)<br/>

-Then run the docker-compose.yml file:
+*For full information about the configuration flag, check the related [documentation](https://github.com/keymetrics/on-premise/blob/master/docs/BACKEND.md#keymetrics-core-documentation)*

+Once you have configured the docker-compose.yml file, run it:

 ```bash
 $ docker-compose up